phalcon/blog/_posts/2018-05-28-phalcon-3-4-0-released.md

 </div>

 <h5 class="alert alert-danger">
-<strong>NOTE</strong>: Windows DLLs are now available in our [Github Release](https://github.com/phalcon/cphalcon/releases/tag/v3.4.0) page.
+<strong>NOTE</strong>: Windows DLLs are now available in our <a href="https://github.com/phalcon/cphalcon/releases/tag/v3.4.0">Github Release</a> page.
 </div>

 We encourage existing Phalcon 3 users to update to this version and as always a big thank you to our contributors!